 - Loosening hip replacement that tends to lead to fractures

 - Lack of necessary bone growth that leads to the loosening of hip replacement components because the device is not secured with screws

 - Inhibited growth of new bone material as a result of metal ions

 The manufacturer was quick to bring the product to market, and thereby avoided routine clinical safety tests, designed to ensure its effectiveness and safety for every customer.
 Instead, Wright brought the product to market through the “510 (K)” route.
 By avoiding clinical testing, the manufacturer sidestepped many of the hurdles associated with approval of medical device use.
 Patients filing a Wright hip lawsuit have usually been successful when the case is built on the manufacturer putting the safety of the consumer at risk in an effort to quickly garner profits.

 Many times, patients were not made aware of the significant health risks associated with receiving a Wright hip replacement before agreeing to the surgery.
 Within a few months to years, patients can experience metal toxicity, hip detachment or premature loosening and significant pain.

 Patients that have undergone revision or replacement surgery to manage a defective hip implant, or know it must be replaced, should contact experienced product liability attorneys.
 If proven that the device was defective, huge settlements can be awarded to injured patients receiving faulty hip implants manufactured by Wright Medical Technology.

-Rosenfeld injury lawyers at (888) 424-5757 offer a free consultation and evaluation of every claim involving hip implants.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 offer a free consultation and evaluation of every claim involving hip implants.
 The attorneys can file a Wright hip lawsuit on behalf of any patient experiencing medical complications or problems involving their hip replacement.
 Rosenfeld attorneys working on product liability claims provide services on a contingency fee agreement.
 This means no fees are paid unless financial compensation is obtained.